cisoun/galerie/README.md

  - Dark mode support
  - Custom lightbox with navigation by gesture, arrow keys and clicks
  - Lazy loading (load images on scroll)
- - Support for JPEG/PNG/GIF/WEBP files (can be extended)
+ - Support for JPEG/PNG/GIF/WEBP/AVIF files (can be extended)

 ## Installation

 Just copy [index.php](index.php) and your pictures into a folder on your server.

 ## F.A.Q

+> How can I change the title of the page?

+Change the content of the <title> tag in [index.php](index.php).

 > Can I add another image format?